hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/185__Nithin_Sridhar.md

 > > prkriya alone, before arriving at the destination.
 > >
 >
-> Very well said, a thinking I wholeheartedly agree with.​​ This is precisely
+> Very well said, a thinking I wholeheartedly agree with.
+This is precisely
 > what I indicated in my earlier post to Adityaji that SDV should land on
 > aikya without the dream example to stand on its two feet.
 I will reply to
 > Adityaji's objection to that separately next, as to how people are wrong to